-- Montserrat general day tour, if you’re more interested in exploring the basilica and the Monserrat area.
+- Montserrat general day tour, if you’re more interested in exploring the monastery and the Monserrat area.

-- Montserrat hiking-focused tour, which I considered doing initially, but ended up deciding that I was up for the challenge of hiking it on my own.
+- Montserrat guided hike, which I considered doing initially, but ended up deciding that I was up for the challenge of hiking it on my own.

 6 Tips When Hiking Sant Jeroni Summit Loop

-Once you get to Montserrat, you can hike the Sant Jeroni Summit Loop, a well-rated moderate 3.5 hour hike with a panoramic view.
+Once you get to Montserrat, you can hike the Sant Jeroni Summit Loop.
 Here are six tips when hiking the loop:

 Montserrat Day Trip With Hike Itinerary

-– Visit the basilica and see the Black Madonna
+– Visit the Monastery of Montserrat and see the Black Madonna

 – Visit the museum